ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ![](img/multi-lobby.jpg "Example of a typical day in the main multiplayer lobby")

+The lobby is opened from the main menu by clicking the `Play` button (or pressing `P`), and then the `Multi` button (or pressing `M`).
 On entering, the player is presented with all currently available matches.

 ### Filter options